January 27, 2023

 To pay back the loan, the borrower makes monthly payments over a finite number of months, such as 6, 12, 36, etc. There is a finance charge, expressed as an annual percentage rate (APR), which is based on the principal amount borrowed (the upfront amount borrowed) and added to the monthly payments.

-Who it’s for: There are a wide range of loan options available for customers with excellent to poor credit.
-However, customers with poor credit may have a harder time getting approved.
-Customers without a credit history are unlikely to be a good fit for a loan.
+Who it’s for: There are a wide range of loan options available for customers with excellent credit ("prime" loans) to non-prime credit ("second look" loans).
+However, customers with sub-prime credit or no credit may have a harder time getting approved.

-What to look for: There are some variations in loan offerings that you should be aware of.
-You can also check out our buyers' guide for more comprehensive tips on what to look for in a financing provider.
+What to look for: There are some variations in loan offerings that customers should be aware of.

 Promotional interest periods: 0% interest, deferred interest, or no payment periods (where the interest still accrues but isn’t charged) are sometimes available and can help borrowers save.

-Other borrower fees: Be aware of other borrower fees, such as an upfront fee or an early repayment fee.
+Other borrower fees: There may be other borrower fees, such as an upfront fee or an early repayment fee.

-Collateral requirements: If no collateral is required the loan is considered “unsecured.”
-A mortgage where a home is collateral if the mortgage isn’t paid is an example of a “secured” loan.
+Collateral requirements: If no collateral is required, the loan is considered “unsecured.”
+An example of a “secured” loan is A mortgage where a home is collateral if the mortgage isn’t paid.
+Point-of-sale financing is typically done with unsecured loans.

-Who it’s for: Leases are a good fit for customers who are establishing or building their credit.
+Who it’s for: Leases are a good fit for non-prime customers who are establishing or building their credit.
 Even customers without credit may get approved for a lease.
-1 in 5 Americans may fall into this category due to a wide variety of reasons, such as lack of credit history or an expensive life event such as a divorce or injury.

 What to look for: